NicMcPhee/graph-DBs-and-genetic-programming/gremlin_scripts/GremlinAndTitan.md

 * Edge label multiplicity options:
   - MULTI: Allows multiple edges of the same label between any pair of vertices.
   - SIMPLE: Allows at most one edge of such label between any pair of vertices.
-  - MANY2ONE: Allows at most one outgoing edge of such label on any vertex in the graph but places no constraint on incoming edges. (<- Used in 'mother' edge example)
+  - MANY2ONE: Allows at most one outgoing edge of such label on any vertex in the graph but places no constraint on incoming edges.
+(Used in 'mother' edge example)
 	Example Snippet of Usage:
 	mgmt = graph.openManagement()
 	parent_of = mgmt.makeEdgeLabel('parent_of').multiplicity(MULTI).make()